notshashwat/MyVal/README.md

 ### Mutual funds

 You can enter your various Mutual funds holdings using the " Mutual Fund '' section from Home Page , also built-in with a search bar function.
-It also asks you the time of start of your particular Mutual fund and whether the amount is invested in a monthly manner or a one time lump sum.
+It also asks you the time of start of your particular Mutual fund

 ### Loans & Borrowing